 Typical scenes at the house each year are the cemetery on the lawn by the street, the scary-looking scarecrow at the front, the greenhouse shed you have to walk through and a maze of scary elements in the basement.

-Last year at the house there was a psycho clown and wolf-like monster by the front door, a spider infested greenhouse, and a frighteningly realistic torture-chamber-like shed.
+In previous years at the house there were a psycho clown and wolf-like monster by the front door, a spider infested greenhouse, and a frighteningly realistic torture-chamber-like shed.
 There were also skeletons, giant spiders, severed heads, horror-movie-like scenes, the sounds of mice and attention to detail everywhere.
-In 2018 there are alien monsters, rooms full of evil clowns and all kinds of new and frightening stuff!
+In 2018 there were alien monsters, rooms full of evil clowns and all kinds of frightening stuff!

 The quality of the scenes at the Haunt of Edgemont is impressive.
 You won’t see the same everyday commercial and inflatable Halloween decorations you see on other people’s lawns at this place!